kenyyode/Malnutrition-Dashboard/README.md

 # Malnutrition Dashboard

+You can access the dashboard here https://malnutrition-dashboard.onrender.com/ or download the pbix file in this repo to check it out on Power BI desktop.

 ## Problem Statement
 Malnutrition, in the context of undernutrition, represents a significant public health challenge, particularly in low to middle-income countries like Nigeria.
 Undernutrition is defined by specific criteria: